lucasrimondi/cards-react/README.md

 # cards-react

 ## About 📝
-In this small excersice I have learnt how to use CRA, components and props.
+In this small exercise I have learnt how to use CRA, components and props.
 Also we used Webpack to get the App ready for deployment.